 If you love shopping and not paying duty on it, Andorra is your place.
-In fact, Andorrans love shopping so much, they even have a festival dedicated to it.
-Shopping is not our cup of tea.
-We are more about experiences than things.
+In fact, Andorrans love shopping so much, they even have a shopping festival.
+So if you are a shopaholic, Andorra is the place for you.

 We love hiking!
 We had a long list of hikes to choose from but we only had two days, so we had to pick.
 The first day, we hiked a trail called Anella Verda (or the Green Ring).
 This is a trail that is quite easy and great to do with even very young kids.
 And you can see the city of Andorra La Vella from above as you walk this trail.
 For our second and last day, we chose the Llac d’Engolasters trail.
 What’s nice about this trail is that it is by a lake.

 Mel i mató

 This is a Catalan/Andorran dessert made from honey and soft goat cheese.
 Sometimes it is also served with walnuts.
 A waiter from a restaurant where we ate one day, recommended it.
 It looked rather pitiful as a dessert, but don’t let looks fool you.
 It is to die for!
 Definitely one of the best desserts we’ve ever eaten and easy to recreate at home.

 The average elevation of Andorra is just under 2000 m and its climate is alpine.
 This makes it a good place for winter sports.
 Since we were there in early fall, we could not partake in skiing.
 However, we may return to check out the slopes.
 We have skied in the French Alps and in the Atlas Mountains of Morocco but we are always on the lookout for different places to ski.
-Check out this article about skiing in this tiny mountainous country.
+Check out this article about skiing in Andorra.